Simple, Spanned, Striped, or Mirrored Volume: How They Are Different?

 A volume can be created in multiple ways.
 How the volume is created in itself is a very big topic to talk about.
 Volumes play a very crucial role in data optimization, and their efficient access ensures that the system runs smoothly.

-This article will provide you with the basic knowledge about different types of disk volumes and how they are different from each other by their functions.
+This article will provide you with the basic knowledge about different types of disk volumes and how they differ from each other in terms of their functions.
 The article will also guide you through the advantages, disadvantages, and ideal cases where these types should be used.

 Also Read: What is RAID?